-You can have all the same flavours and textures of carrot cake in a muffin, plus the sweet cream cheese icing as a surprise filling.
+You can have all the same flavours and carrot cake in a muffin, plus the sweet cream cheese icing as a surprise filling.

 75g/2½oz shredded bran cereal